sjas/assessing-mininet/README.md

 At least that was the one I used usually: (Change to fit your needs, being careful...)

-    0. ssh into maching running your SDN controller, if you use a remote one like me, and start it.
+    0. ssh into machine running your SDN controller, if you use a remote one like me, and start it.
     1. ssh into mininet VM (define host entry in ~/.ssh/config for convenience).
     2. *$ sudo ./simple-topo* to start test topology with ssh access.
     3. ssh into mininet VM with another console to run the test suite.